alimar440/alimar440/README.md

 - 🌟 Passionate about software development .
 - 💻 Proficient in advanced C and C++.
-- 🌐 Experienced in HTML, CSS, JavaScript ,and SQL.
+- 🌐 Experienced in HTML, CSS, JavaScript,java,and SQL.
 - 📚 Currently learning flutter.
 - You can contact me at  [Email](mailto:alingom2018@gmail.com)